faanross/faanross.github.io/content/posts/course01.md

 {{< figure src="/img/weirdal.gif" title="" class="custom-figure" >}}

 So let's use our native Windows tools to learn more about this process.
-To do so however let's just take note of our PID, as can be seen in the image above mine is `3948`, yours will be different.
+To do so  let's just note of our PID, as can be seen in the image above mine is `3948`, yours will be different.

-# Processes
+# 3.3.2.
+Processes

-We want to know more about this process, however we specifically want to know: what command-line options were used to run it, what is it's parent process, and what DLLs are being used by the process.
+Let's learn more about this strange process, specifically: what command-line options were used to run it, what is it's parent process, and what DLLs are being used by the process.

-Let's have a look at the DLLs, staying in our PowerShell terminal we run:
+**Let's have a look at the DLLs, staying in our PowerShell terminal we run:**
 ```
 tasklist /m /fi "pid eq 3948"
 ```
-{{< figure src="/img/image072.png" title="" class="custom-figure" >}}
+{{< figure src="/img/image072.png" title="" class="custom-figure-3" >}}

 On quick glance nothing seems unusual about this output - no DLL sticks out as being out of placed for `rundll32.exe`.
 So for now let's move on with the knowledge that we can always circle back and dig deeper if need be.

-Next let's have a look at the Parent Process ID (PPID):
+**Next let's have a look at the Parent Process ID (PPID):**
 ```
 wmic process where processid=3948 get parentprocessid
 ```